 Jessica Turtle

-Meet Jessica Turtle - an interdisciplinary artist, educator, and Master Naturalist who founded Treehaus Studio.
-Her work encompasses both two- and three-dimensional forms, emphasizing community engagement while exploring themes such as folklore, symbiotic relationships, and the Anthropocene.
-Through her art and teaching, she encourages us to appreciate the beauty and complexity of the natural world, fostering a deeper understanding of our place within it.
+Meet Jessica Turtle — an interdisciplinary artist, educator, and Master Naturalist who founded Treehaus Studio.
+Her work spans two- and three-dimensional forms, with a focus on community engagement.
+She explores water as life, symbiotic and queer relationships in nature, and the effects of the Anthropocene.
+Through art and teaching, she urges us to value curiosity, beauty, and complexity in nature, inviting a deeper understanding of our place within it.

-Jessica has a BFA in Studio Arts from the University of Wisconsin.
-She studied Object-based learning with the N.W.
-Harris Learning Collection in Chicago at the Bell Museum in Minnesota, and completed the Wisconsin Master Naturalist Program.
+Building on this interdisciplinary ethos, Jessica earned a BFA in Studio Arts from the University of Wisconsin.
+She further developed her focus on object-based learning with the N.W.
+Harris Learning Collection in Chicago and at the Bell Museum in Minnesota, and completed the Wisconsin Master Naturalist Program.

 Kim Cao Pfeffer